beefyfinance/beefy-blog/content/articles/moonriver-x-beefy.en.md

 +++
 ![](/uploads/image0.png)

+The lunar tidal influence on rivers is undeniable.
+Now the cows are gathering to drink from those overflown rivers.

 Beefy Finance continues believing in the multi-chain future and Moonriver becomes the 9th chain we deploy on.
+In this blog we will tell you a bit about this parachain, how you can reach it, and which vaults we deployed, so keep reading!

 ### About Moonriver